MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

 ## Create a flow that uses the AI Builder sentiment analysis prebuilt model

-> [!IMPORTANT]
- > To use AI Builder models in Power Automate, you have to create the flow inside a solution.
-The steps below won't work if you don't follow these instructions first: [Create a flow in a solution](/flow/create-flow-solution).

 1. Sign in to [Power Automate](https://flow.microsoft.com/), select the **My flows** tab, and then select **New > +Instant-from blank**.
 1. Name your flow, select **Manually trigger a flow** under **Choose how to trigger this flow**, and then select **Create**.
 1. Expand **Manually trigger a flow**, select **+Add an input**, select **Text** as the input type, and set as input title **My Text**.